 PhD students must form their supervisory committee by the end of their second semester in the program.
 This committee is larger than an MA committee, as provided in the Graduate Catalog, and minimally consists of four members, two of whom must have graduate faculty status in Anthropology (including the chair), and at least one must be an external member.
+In all cases, at least one budgeted member of the Anthropology Department must sit on the committee.
 As in the MA program, a doctoral candidate should declare a field of specialization, and opt for a specialized track, multifield track, or interdisciplinary track (see Section 4).
 Students on the specialized and multifield anthropology tracks must select three areas of specialization within anthropology, on which they will be tested by their committee at a later date.
 The membership of the committee usually reflects at least three areas of concentration chosen by the student.
 It is recommended that one of the three areas of concentration be a region of the world, while others may be a concentration in theory or methodology.
 Students in the multifield track will choose specializations within the two fields of anthropological study they are combining.